olghab/dataScienceProject2/README.md

 - disaster_categories.csv

 ### Results:
-Results are visualized in web application, please follow @Instructions above
+Results are visualized in web application, please follow @Instructions above to start the web app.

 Overview of training dataset:
 ![Oveview_of_training_data.png](https://github.com/olghab/dataScienceProject2/blob/main/app/screenshots/Oveview_of_training_data.png)

-Example of classification results after typing: "Please, we need tents and water.
-We are in Silo, Thank you!" message:
+Example of the visualization of the classification results after typing one of the real messages:
+"Please, we need tents and water.
+We are in Silo, Thank you!"

 ![Classification_results.png](https://github.com/olghab/dataScienceProject2/blob/main/app/screenshots/Classification_results.png)